TOP

 Day 8: Tad Lo – Champasak – Don Khong

-After visiting Wat Phou we continue south to the 4000 Islands and the main island of Don Khong.
-On arrival check into the hotel free at your leisure (~5 – 6 hours by road 235 km)
+After exploring Wat Phou, continue south to the 4,000 Islands region and Don Khong Island.
+Upon arrival, check into your hotel and enjoy free time at your leisure. (~5–6 hours by road, 235 km)

 Accommodation: Pon Arena Hotel (Deluxe Room)